Los Angeles High School: 1891, Fort Moore Hill

-That same year, the Los Angeles City High School District was formed.
-It served students of LAHS while the Los Angeles City School District and various other elementary school districts served elementary and junior high school students.

-This second location atop a hill was completed in 1891 and LAHS moved in.
+This new building was completed later that year, with a dedication ceremony held on December 30, 1890.
 It was an enormous building for its time.
 The new high school was built on part of the site of the abandoned Fort Moore Hill Cemetery, the first Protestant cemetery in Los Angeles, which was spread over the slopes of the hill.
 It had become neglected, practically unattended and desecrated by grave robbing vandals.
 The Board of Education purchased the property from the city in 1884, and other portions of land were sold as residential lots.
 The city neglected to remove the remains and clear away the grave sites and some LAHS students in the 1890s thought it was "fun" to sit and eat their lunch while they leaned against a tombstone.